 Cooking pots – we use a set of two pots; one for cooking and one for boiling water.
 You’ll need as well a plastic bowl (we use lids instead), spork/fork & spoon, cup.
 As an option you can buy a cooking set with pots, stove, bowls, spork, etc. there are many options.

 AeroPress coffee maker – if you’re like us a real coffee snob, can’t live without a cup of coffee in the morning and don’t drink instant coffee buy an AeroPress.
 We always travel with one and even take it on hikes.
 It’s such a pleasure in the morning to sit with a cup of good coffee next to your tent somewhere in the mountains.

 Pocket knife – we always take our Swiss Army knife with when we go hiking or camping – very handy, can be used for cutting, opening cans etc.

 Water bottle – you can use a normal water bottle with purifying tablets or filter or buy a LifeSrtaw bottle.
-I personally don’t like drinking water that tastes like swimming pool for me LifeStraw is a much better option.
-We wouldn’t recommend to drink water from rivers and creeks in Peru without purification – there are many alpacas and cows walking around it can be contaminated.
+I personally don’t like drinking water that tastes like a swimming pool for me LifeStraw is a much better option.
+We wouldn’t recommend drinking water from rivers and creeks in Peru without purification – there are many alpacas and cows walking around it can be contaminated.